TKFM21/gatsby-my-blog1209/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Wow　Wos
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great coffee with a conscience！！！！！
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: ようこそ！！！！！！！！！！！
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    Kaldi is the coffee store for everyone who believes that great コーヒー shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultimate spot for コーヒー lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take コーヒー production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We sell green and roasted コーヒー beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of コーヒー beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/coffee-gear.png